 Lemon, like vinegar, is a terrific cleaning agent.
 The acid in lemons is antibacterial and antiseptic, and it acts as a natural bleach.
-The citrus smell of a lemon is refreshing and invigorating.
+The citrus smell of lemon is refreshing and invigorating.
 Oils in the rinds can also help to clean and shine.
 Add a little salt, and you can throw away many of the harsh, chemical-based products in your cleaning bucket.

+There's just one caveat to bear in mind.
+While lemons and lemon juice can do a great job with many household chores, it is not a disinfectant.
 In other words, it is not a good substitute for bleach or related products when you are actually trying to remove dangerous microbes from cooking surfaces.
 Because food safety is important, be sure to hang onto appropriate cleaning products and use them as needed.

 Buying Lemons and Lemon Juice

 Lemons are not always cheap.
-If you're planning use lemon juice -- but don't need the fresh fruit-- consider buying large quantities of lemon juice from concentrate at a local discount store.
+If you're planning to use lemon juice but don't need the fresh fruit, consider buying large quantities of lemon juice from concentrate at a local discount store.
 If you do decide you need whole lemons, you can often buy them by the bag for a bulk rate.
 Remember: you're not eating them, and a few brown spots won't lessen their cleaning power.